TRISTAN-ORF/TRISTAN/README.md

 [![Documentation Status](https://readthedocs.org/projects/tristan-orf/badge/?version=latest)](https://tristan-orf.readthedocs.io/en/latest/?badge=latest)
 </div>

-**TRISTAN** is a suite of tools for detecting translated Open Reading Frames (ORFs) in organisms through the analysis of sequence context and/or ribosome profiling (Ribo-seq) data.
+**TRISTAN** (TRanslational Identification Suite using Transformer Networks for ANalysis) is a suite of tools for detecting translated Open Reading Frames (ORFs) in organisms through the analysis of sequence context and/or ribosome profiling (Ribo-seq) data.

 ---